-7.5 Chimney Installation Notes
+7.5 Chimney installation notes

 - If possible, install an interior chimney as it will provide better performance.
 In areas with continuous temperatures below -18° C (0° F), the use of an exterior chimney increases the likelihood of operating problems such as low draft, high rate of creosoting, and poor start-up characteristics.
 Exterior chimneys are also prone to down-drafting and flow reversal.
-Installations, which are located on lower floors in the house, such as in a basement, in combination with outside chimney, are especially prone to flow reversal. - The HE350 is listed only with chimney system described in Table 3: LIST OF MANDATORY COMPONENTS. - A chimney venting a fireplace shall not vent any other appliance. - The minimum chimney system height for a straight installation is 15 ft.
-(4,6 m) from the bottom of the fireplace to the top of the outside chimney. - All chimney installations must include at least one support.
+Installations, which are located on lower floors in the house, such as in a basement, in combination with outside chimney, are especially prone to flow reversal. - The Horizon is listed only with chimney systems described in TABLE 4: LISTED CHIMNEYS FOR YOUR HORIZON. - A chimney venting a fireplace shall not vent any other appliance. - The minimum chimney system height for a straight installation is 15 ft.
+(4.6 m). - All chimney installations must include at least one support.
 Reducing the amount of chimney weight on the fireplace will help avoid the noise created when the fireplace expands.
 This can be achieved by having the chimney supported by the supports.
-The maximum chimney length that should be supported by the fireplace is 12 ft.
+The maximum chimney length that should be supported by the fireplace is 9 ft.
+(2.75 m) for 2" Solid Pack Chimney and 12 ft.
 (3.7 m) for 1" Solid Pack Chimney. - The chimney must extend at least 3 ft.
 (92 cm) above its point of contact with the roof and at least 2 ft.
 (61 cm) higher than any wall, roof or building within 10 ft.
 (3.1 m) of it.
 See the figures on point 11 bellow to determine the configuration that applies to your roof (flat or sloped roof and the distance between the chimney and the highest point of the roof and/or the nearest chimney). - Deviations should be avoided whenever possible, especially the most pronounced.
 Each deviation adds some restriction to the chimney system and may lead to draft problems. - If the chimney extends higher than 5 ft.
 (1.5 m) above its point of contact with the roof, it must be secured using a roof brace. - A rain cap must be installed on top of the chimney. - Cut and frame square holes in all floors, ceilings, and roof that the chimney will go through to provide a 2" (50 mm) minimum clearance between the chimney and any combustible materials.
 Do not fill this 2" space with insulation or any other combustible material. - Portions of the chimney which may extend through accessible spaces must be enclosed to avoid contact with combustible materials or damage the chimney.